-- An entire section, or more than fifty percent (50%) of any one sub-section, is marked as non-compliant.
-With the exception of standards 1.F.1 through 1.F.18 Patient Safety Data Reporting - a facility could be marked noncompliant with all standards due to failure to report.
+• An entire section, or more than fifty percent (50%) of one sub-section, is marked as non-compliant.
+Standards 1.F.1 through 1.F.18 Patient Safety Data Reporting could be marked non-compliant with all standards due to failure to report.
 This may be considered one deficiency in determining the need for a follow-up survey.
-If a follow-up survey is required, this section must be included in that review. - Any clinical issues of a severe or pervasive nature must be reviewed by a member of the QUAD A clinical team, Accreditation Committee, or Investigative Committee. - While there is no set number applied in all cases, as a general guide, if there are 20 or more deficiencies, a follow-up survey will normally be required.
+If a follow-up survey is required, this section must be included in that review.

+- Any clinical issues of a severe or pervasive nature must be reviewed by a member of the QUAD A clinical team, Accreditation Committee, or Investigative Committee. - While there is no set number applied in all cases, as a general guide, if there are 20 or more deficiencies, a follow-up survey will normally be required.
 Be mindful that one finding across multiple standards may be considered as one deficiency (seek confirmation from management for such determination).
-Deficiencies that were corrected on site are included in the total number of

-- deficiencies to determine the need for a follow-up survey. - A history of repeat deficiencies may require a follow-up survey to ensure the plan of correction has been fully implemented and maintained as stated by the facility.
+Deficiencies that were corrected onsite (non-Medicare only) are included in the total number of deficiencies to determine the need for a follow-up survey. - A history of repeat deficiencies may require a follow-up survey to validate the plan of correction has been fully implemented and maintained as stated by the facility.
 Repeat deficiencies generally indicate a failure to fully implement and sustain compliance with previously cited areas of concern.

 Complaint Survey (Investigative Survey) - Conducted when there is an immediate concern about patient safety in an accredited Quad A facility or Investigation is a critical accreditation activity for ensuring that participating facilities continually meet all requirements.
-QUAD A conducts onsite investigative surveys for cases based on the Priority assignments or triage level.
+QUAD A conducts onsite investigative surveys for cases based on the priority based on the issue or triage level.

 Investigative Surveys are unannounced.
-The Survey Team conducts the investigative survey using the appropriate standards manual and following any specific direction from the Investigative Committee Chair(s) or Reviewer(s).
+The Surveyor(s) conducts the investigative survey using the appropriate standards manual and following any specific direction from the Investigative Committee Chair(s) or Reviewer(s).
 Investigative surveys are conducted for cause, with a specific area of focus.
-The surveyor must conduct the survey and complete the appropriate sections of the Surveyor Handbook relevant to the allegations under investigation.
-The surveyor may expand the scope of a survey, based on findings, up to a full accreditation survey.
+The surveyor(s) must conduct the survey and complete the appropriate sections of the Surveyor Handbook relevant to the allegations under investigation.
+The surveyor(s) may expand the scope of a survey, based on findings, up to a full accreditation survey.

-Upgrades, Addition of Services & Relocations - Surveys for these events occur when the facility is upgrading or downgrading its Program or Anesthesia Class to a higher level; adding specialties; have undergone construction; or relocated.
-This is a full re-survey that is conducted without a change in accreditation cycle dates.
+Upgrades, Addition of Services & Relocations - Surveys for these events occur when the facility is upgrading or downgrading its program or anesthesia class to a higher level; adding specialties; have undergone construction; or relocated.
+This is a full re-survey that is conducted without a change in accreditation date expiration.